 Available for a fee to Solutions for Small Business cardholders or commercial shippers who use a Canada Post-approved electronic shipping system.
 The “Proof of Age” option ensures that, when the receiver appears to be less than 25 years of age, a photo identification proving age will be requested and the signature and name of the signatory will be recorded.
 The item will only be handed over to a person with an acceptable identification (ID) proving the required age (18 or 19) selected by the customer as part of the Proof of Age option.

 As the legal age for certain goods may differ by province or territory, it is the customer's responsibility to ensure that the appropriate age is selected under the Proof of Age option.

 Flexible Delivery Options

-The following flexible delivery options are available to VentureOne cardholders when using Canada Post‘s Electronic Shipping Tools (EST) (excluding Ship-in-a-click):
+The following free of charge flexible delivery options are available to Solutions for Small Business cardholders when using Canada Post‘s Electronic Shipping Tools (EST) or Snap Ship (excluding Ship Online):

 Leave At Door (Do not Card)

 This option is only available for items that are usually delivered to the door.
 A delivery attempt will be made at the door.
 If no one is available and the item fits, it will be left in the addressee’s mail receptacle.
 If the item does not fit or the mail receptacle is full and there is a safe-drop location (an appropriate safe place where the item is sheltered from the weather and not seen by passers-by), the item will be safe-dropped.
 A Safe Drop Card indicating the location of the safe-drop will be left in the addressee’s mail receptacle at the time of delivery.
 If safe-drop is not possible, a Delivery Notice Card will be left, and the item will be available for pickup at the designated post office.